samuvack/VSDS-Tech-Docs/docs/LDES_server.md

 `"POINT (5.47236 50.9642)"^^ns2:wktLiteral` and `"POINT (5.49661 50.9667)"^^ns2:wktLiteral`

 When we convert these [coordinates to tiles](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Lon..2Flat._to_tile_numbers_2), the bucket of tiles would be:
 - "15/16884/10974"
 - "15/16882/10975"

-When geospatial fragmentation is the lowest level
+<ins>When geospatial fragmentation is the lowest level</ins>

 After ingestion the member will be part of the following two fragments
 - http://localhost:8080/addresses/by-zone?tile=15/16884/10974
 - http://localhost:8080/addresses/by-zone?tile=15/16882/10975

-When we have a timebased sub-fragmentation below geospatial fragmentation
+<ins>When we have a timebased sub-fragmentation below geospatial fragmentation</ins>

 After ingestion the member will be part of the following two fragments
 - http://localhost:8080/addresses/by-zone-and-time?tile=15/16884/10974&generatedAtTime=2023-02-15T10:14:28.262Z
 - http://localhost:8080/addresses/by-zone-and-time?tile=15/16882/10975&generatedAtTime=2023-02-15T10:14:28.262Z

 Note that the `generatedAtTime=2023-02-15T10:14:28.262Z` is an example, this can be any other fragmentation.

 <br>

 <br>

 ---

 #### Combining geospatial fragmentation and partioning